BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/scaling-up-sensor-projects.md

 ## Tentative plan

- - Jorrit talks about his IDEA interactions (may also fit in data management)
+ - Case studies (led by Javier)
- - Javier has a contact who works as a consultant
+ - Malcolm works as a consultant on scaling up, he will talk about how to work